andreasfrisch/boardgame_cardboard_machines/README.md

 Then the player rolls 1 die for each stress token they currently posses.
 Each die has 4 different faces; Blank, Swerve Left, Swerve Right, Malfunction

+D6 Table:
+1: Blank
+2-3: Swerve Left
+4-5: Swerve Right
+6: Malfunction

 Remove all blank dice: The driver is in control.
 Then remove all pairs of 1 Swerve Left and 1 Swerve Right: The driver may be swerving, but the overall direction remains somewhat the same.
+Then the player may gain 1 Stress to cancel 1 Swerve die.
+A player may only elect to gain Stress if he has 6 or less Stress already.

 Lastly, in any order, evaluate the remaining dice.
 For each remaining Swerve die, move on space in that direction.